luke1601/RoomReservation/README.md

 #hongik univ. opensource project
 participant
 KIM HYEON SU
-KIM EYN RYEONG
+KIM EUN RYEONG
 CHOI NA YOUNG

 #Object
-Our project is make this open source to more realistic so it available for real rime.
+Our project is make this open source to more realistic so it available for real time.
 1.Limit the number of room and number of people who can enter the room.
 2.If you just enter the name, time, and number of people, then the program will automatically place the room according to the number of people